 As a student-athlete, we recognize that you have additional pressures and expectations based on the NCAA eligibility guidelines.
-We therefore provide all student-athletes with an additional support network comprised of their Faculty Advisor, Director of Advisement, and the Athletics Department
+We therefore provide all student-athletes with an additional support network comprised of their Faculty Advisor, Athletic Advisor, and the Athletics Department

 Registration Guidelines Student-Athletes:

 - In-season athletes should first meet with their Faculty Advisor to discuss what classes they should take toward their major and overall Caldwell degree.

 - These athletes should then meet with their Athletic Advisor to review the courses they’ve chosen with their Faculty Advisor and to ensure that there is minimal conflict with their game schedule.
 This meeting should happen during the week prior to registration.

 - During this meeting with their Athletic Advisor, student-athletes will register for their classes.

 - In-season student-athletes must obtain signatures from both their Faculty Advisor and their Athletic Advisor to add, drop, or withdraw from classes during the semester.

 - After meeting with their Faculty Advisor, non in-season student-athletes will register online and according to earned credits, in the same manner as the rest of the student body.